310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
 Yeah, we’ve still got that objective to complete.
-But it’s not like we can work full time here… No matter how good of a performance we put up, it’ll only be a temporary help to the business.
+Buuut it’s not like we can work full time here…

+No matter how good of a performance we put up, it’ll only be a temporary help to the business.

 But besides that, there's something important Kanata-san needs to consider when thinking about his own future.
-Kanata-san, take a good look at the seats over there~♪
+Kanata-san, take a gooood look at the seats over there~♪
 {% endbubble %}

 {% bubble Kanata v2 %}